Willemstijn/Linux/smeerworst-server-installation-log.md

 nameserver 127.0.0.53
 ```

-Why that is so is beoynd my comprehension...
+Why that is so is beyond my comprehension...
 However I have to do the following to make it work once again:

-First open the nm conf file ``/etc/NetworkManager/NetworkManager.conf``:
+First open the network manager conf file ``/etc/NetworkManager/NetworkManager.conf``:

 ```
 sudo nano /etc/NetworkManager/NetworkManager.conf